Loading…

 As well as drilling more holes than any other metal drill bit, Adiseal Ultimate also drills faster than any other bit.
 In the same test as above, we also measured the time it took to drill each hole.
 We did this for the first 10 holes and recorded the average.

-10mm metal cobalt drill bitAverage time to drill each hole for first 10 holes
+10mm metal cobalt drill bitAverage time to drill each hole (in 6mm stainless steel) for first 10 holes

 Adiseal Ultimate cobalt31.7 seconds